Shauryacious/reddit-scraper-actor/README.md

 pytest tests/ -v
 ```

 **The CI pipeline will fail if code is not properly formatted!** Always run Black and isort before committing.
+The order matters: run Black first, then isort.

 ### Code Formatting